More About Bettin Yer Smart

 NRCHA Supreme Cow Horse Bettin Yer Smart

-Bettin Yer Smart (Jayhawk) is a 2007 AQHA red roan stallion owned by Long Pines Land and Livestock near Buffalo, South Dakota.
+Bettin Yer Smart (Jayhawk) introduced reined cow horse to the northern plains.
+This 2007 AQHA red roan stallion was owned by Long Pines Land and Livestock near Buffalo, South Dakota, for almost all of his life.
 A product of the Lindy Burch breeding program for the Oxbow Ranch, he is a grandson of Lindy’s great mare, Bet Yer Blue Boons, winner of the National Cutting Horse Association (NCHA) World Show, thanks to the Equine Reproductive Lab at Colorado State University.
 Lindy bred her world champion to Peptoboonsmal, and the result was Bet Yer Boons, who Lindy bred to Smart Little Lena, and Bettin Yer Smart’s destiny was set.

 During his limited show career, Bettin Yer Smart won the hackamore division at the 2012 Snaffle Bit Futurity.
 The same year, he won Reserve Open Hackamore Champion at the NRCHA World Show.
 In fact, he has winnings in all NRCHA divisions (snaffle, hackamore, two-rein and bridle) and qualified for the World Show in all but snaffle.
 In 2020, he returned alongside his winning offspring.

 In the AQHA, he was High Point Open Junior Working Cow Horse for 2011, earning 36.5 AQHA points plus a Register of Merit in Open Performance.
-Bettin Yer Smart has won more than $38,000 in reined cow horse and cutting competitions, placing him among an honored few to be named an NRCHA Supreme Working Cow Horse.
+Bettin Yer Smart won almost $40,000 in reined cow horse and cutting competitions, placing him among an honored few to be named an NRCHA Supreme Working Cow Horse.

 His training and showing was under Justin Lawrence, Alzada, Montana.
 “This horse has more trainability and try than any other day in and day out,” says Lawrence.
 He chose to compete on Bettin Yer Smart in three of his invitations to the World’s Best Horseman.
 Lawrence and his wife, Kelcie, purchased the eye-catching roan stallion as a yearling.
 He was bought soon afterwards by Long Pines Land and Livestock, one of the first in a four-state area to seriously enter reined cow horse competitively.